DevExpress-Examples/out-of-maintenance-how-to-activate-the-instant-feedback-mode-for-the-grid-bound-to-an-entity-framewo/Readme.md

 # OBSOLETE - How to: Activate the Instant Feedback Mode for the Grid Bound to an Entity Framework model

-<p>This example is obsolete.
-Refer to the following example: Bind the WPF Data Grid to Data [Bind the WPF Data Grid to Data](https://github.com/DevExpress-Examples/how-to-bind-wpf-grid-to-data).</p>
+This example is obsolete.
+Refer to the following example: [Bind the WPF Data Grid to Data](https://github.com/DevExpress-Examples/how-to-bind-wpf-grid-to-data).

 <br/>